Outline

 Skull of Homo habilis

-Alongside this, jaws and teeth changed: the jaw became shorter, while the canines and premolars decreased in size.
-Only two criteria distinguish hominids from all other primates: bipedalism and reduction of the maxillary apparatus.
-The additional criterion is increased brain volume, but this characteristic varies in humans’ ancestors.
+Alongside these developments, changes in jaws and teeth became apparent.
+The jaw structure shortened, and both the canines and premolars decreased in size.
+Two primary criteria distinguish hominids from other primates: bipedalism and the reduction of the maxillary apparatus.
+While increased brain volume is another characteristic, it varies among human ancestors.

 Olduvai Gorge